pivotal/docs-tap/tap-gui/tap-gui-rbac/set-up-backstage-rbac-plug-in.hbs.md

-# Set up the Backstage role-based access control plug-in for Tanzu Developer Portal
+# Set up the Backstage RBAC plug-in for Tanzu Developer Portal

 This topic gives you an overview of the Backstage role-based access control (RBAC) plug-in and demonstrates how to enable it in Tanzu Developer Portal.
 For more information about the plug-in, see